Welcome to the FAQ page for

 Q8: What about aspects of Latin programs other than the language itself: grammatical and literary terms, derivatives of Latin words in modern languages, history, culture, …?
 Answer

 The Latin word limen (LEE-men) means threshold, the place from which one embarks on a journey or at which one enters a home.
 By extension, it can refer to the entire dwelling to which it leads.
 Limen can also be used poetically for the starting line of a race.
-We hope that LIMEN will serve both as a starting place for your journey of teaching Latin rapturously and as a familiar place where you can come to dwell among supportive materials, resources, and ideas.
+I hope that LIMEN will serve both as a starting place for your journey of teaching Latin rapturously and as a familiar place where you can come to dwell among supportive materials, resources, and ideas.

 All the practices suggested at LIMEN support learners’ acquisition of Latin grammar.
 It’s important not to confuse grammar with grammatical terminology.
 Anyone who can understand a language implicitly knows the grammar of that language.
 He or she may not be able to talk about the grammar explicitly, but this doesn’t mean he or she can’t understand the language.
 The fact that hardly any English speakers can identify a reduced relative clause in English doesn’t mean that practically all English speakers don’t actually know English.